s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/PHB/phb_00.md

 The rules in chapters 7 and 8 support exploration and social interaction, as do many class features in chapter 3 and personality traits in chapter 4.

 #### Combat
-Combat, the focus of chapter 9, involves characters and other creatures swinging weapons, casting powers, maneuvering for position, and so on—all in an effort to defeat their opponents, whether that means killing every enemy, taking captives, or forcing a rout.
+Combat, the focus of chapter 9, involves characters and other creatures swinging weapons, casting powers, maneuvering for position, and so onâ€”all in an effort to defeat their opponents, whether that means killing every enemy, taking captives, or forcing a rout.
 Combat is the most structured element of a D&D session, with creatures taking turns to make sure that everyone gets a chance to act.
 Even in the context of a pitched battle, there's still plenty of opportunity for adventurers to attempt wacky stunts like surfing down a flight of stairs on a shield, to examine the environment (perhaps by flipping a mysterious switch), and to interact with other creatures, including allies, enemies, and neutral parties.

 <div class='footnote'>INTRODUCTION</div>